v-community/v_by_example/examples/strings/strings.md

 println('age = $age')           // age = 25
 ```

 To define character literals use: ` `` `.
-Raw strings can be defined prepending `r`.
+Raw strings can be defined as prepending `r`.
 They are not escaped.

 ```go
 hello := 'Hello\nWorld'